-For the first eight years, we were known as Bristol Area Community Enterprise Network (BACEN).
-However in November 2006 we changed this to our current, more self-explanatory, name.
+In our early years, we were known as Bristol Area Community Enterprise Network (BACEN).
+However in November 2006 we changed this to our current, more self-explanatory name.

-Over the last 13 years we’ve harnessed the potential of individuals and community groups all over Bristol.
+Over the last 20 years we’ve harnessed the potential of individuals and community groups all over Bristol.
 Together we’ve been able to create, develop and sustain successful social enterprises that improve the lives and environment of communities across the city.
-You can take a look at some of our recent work here.

 As a social enterprise ourselves, we draw on our own values of empowerment, sustainability, accountability and equality to help us deliver the best possible service for our clients.